*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 The meade 115mm is near enough a top of the line astrophotography telescope considering it has a price tag of around $1.7k – $2.3k depending on where you shop.

-It’s a refractor that uses apochromatic lens which means it’s a very sturdy build that doesn’t require you to collimate it all that often and even has less spherical and chromatic aberration than the achromatic lens that most refractors use.
+It’s a refractor that uses apochromatic lens which means it’s a very sturdy build that doesn’t require you to collimate it all that often and even has little to no spherical and chromatic aberration unlike the achromatic lens that most refractors use.

-The triplet aspect of the lens also makes it great for true color rendition without distortion across the entire field of view when taking photos.
+The triplet aspect of the lens also makes it great for true colour rendition without distortion across the entire field of view when taking photos.